-The books on Amazon/com's "The best in Ecofiction" can be of value to introduce older students to some of the issues of ecology outside of the seemingly mind-numbing facts & figures seen in many articles & texts on the subject.
+The books on Amazon's "The best in Ecofiction" can be of value to introduce older students to some of the issues of ecology, avoiding the seemingly mind-numbing facts & figures seen in many articles & texts on the subject.

 In the October 2003 issue of "Science Scope" pp. 16-17 a wonderful set of children's stories and non-fiction is recommended to help students understand the role of a community of trees.
 These books include...

 - Take A Tree Walk by Jane Kirkland,

 - Trees, Leaves , and Bark by Diane L. Burns,

 - The Great Kapol Tree: A Tale of the Amazon Rain Forest by Lynne Cherry,

 - Someday a Tree by Eve Bunting, The Enchanged Tree by Flavia Weedn and Lisa Gilbert,

 - Lemur Landing: A Story of a Madagascan Tropical Dry Forest by Deborah Dennard,